vivarium-collective/spatio-flux/README.md

 ## Ecosystem

-Spatio-Flux is part of the **Vivarium-Collective**:
+Spatio-Flux is part of **Vivarium 2.0**:
-- `bigraph-schema` — typed hierarchical state
+- `bigraph-schema` — compositional type schemas
-- `process-bigraph` — composition and orchestration
+- `process-bigraph` — process and composite simulation interfaces
-- `bigraph-viz` — structural visualization
+- `bigraph-viz` — visualization tool for bigraph schema
 - `spatio-flux` — reference multiscale application

 All components are open-source: